Create a Children's Nature Play Area

 Children are able to scramble atop - and through - massive logs, climb a tower to view a nest, slide down a mock river chute, and crawl through tunnels to view organisms and forest creatures.
 The surrounding grounds accommodate seating for parents adjacent to Café seating, and include an estuary viewing deck.

 Further down the nature trail, a new outdoor amphitheater facilitates large group seating for animal presentations, where guests of all ages can learn from our animal ambassadors.

-Starker Forests, Inc., Jeanette Bertea Hennings Foundation, Sunderland Foundation, US Bank, and several anonymous donors are investing in the Aquarium's new Children's Nature Play Area.
+Starker Forests, Inc., Jeanette Bertea Hennings Foundation, Sunderland Foundation, Oregon Forest Resources Institute, US Bank, and several anonymous donors were major contributors to Phase I.